uga-libraries/GitHub_Standards/Collaborative_Development_Workflow.md

 1. Future Considerations
 2. Accomplishments
 3. Lessons Learned
-4. Problem Areas (identify solutions for one problem for next time)
+4. Problem Areas (pick one problem and identify solutions for next time)
-5. Review and update issues – any to add or remove?
+5. Review issues: any to add or close?
 6. For new scripts, establish a maintenance cycle
 7. Make GitHub Repo public, if it isn’t already